 You'll liaise with drilling engineers, petroleum engineers and mudloggers during the course of projects.

 - evaluate offset data before the start of drilling

 - compare data gathered during formation evaluation measurement while drilling (FEMWD) with predictions made at the exploration stage

 - advise on drilling hazards and drilling bit optimisation

 - make decisions about suspending or continuing drilling

 - advise operations personnel on-site and in the operations office

 - acting as the representative of the onshore oil company geology team

 - supervise mudlogging, MWD and LWD, core logging and wireline services teams, and monitor quality control in relation to these services

 - keep detailed records, write reports, complete daily, weekly and post-well reporting logs and send these to appropriate departments

 - maintain up-to-date knowledge of MWD tools, such as gamma ray and resistivity, as geosteering becomes increasingly important

 - communicate regularly with onshore operations offices

 - New consultant wellsite geologists could earn between £350 and £450 per day, while those with more experience might earn around £800 to £1,000 per day.

 Salaries vary according to your experience, where you're working in the world and what type of organisation you work for.
 Bonuses and additional allowances can enhance your pay.

 Income figures are intended as a guide only.

 Work depends entirely on drilling activity.
 Most wellsite geologists work around 150 days a year, but this could vary between 50 and 200.

 What to expect

-- Work on offshore rigs is physically hard, often undertaken in dirty, noisy and bad weather conditions.
+- You'll work on site on offshore rigs.
+The work is physically hard, often undertaken in dirty, noisy and bad weather conditions.

 - There are currently very few women working in this area.

 - Considerable disruption to your personal and home life is to be expected.

 You'll usually need a degree in geology or in another earth science containing a substantial amount of geology to become a wellsite geologist.
 Joint degrees with geology, including sedimentology, are acceptable.

 Entry may also be possible with one of the following subjects: